These lesbian teens are worried they can't attend prom together

 He asked the school community to "pray for me during these trying times," according to the letter.

-Moreover, a former student said that he proposed marriage to his wife at a talent show a few years ago and didn't face discipline.
-In a Facebook post after news of her detention, Hunter Borders called the detention discriminatory and unnecessary.

 The letter demands an apology from the district for what it describes as discriminatory treatment that violated Janizia's rights.
-It asks that the district expunge any disciplinary action related to the promposal from her record.
+It asks that the district expunge any disciplinary action related to the promposal from her record and clarify in writing that it will not tolerate mistreatment of LGBT students.

 "Janizia is an honor student, an athlete, and she is a lesbian.
 I'm proud of all of those things, and I am offended and hurt as a woman of faith that the Principal would try to use Christianity as a reason to treat my child different from any other child at school," Jeanise, Janizia's mom, said in an email.
 "My daughter and her girlfriend should be able to go to prom like any other student."